-Generic stereotypes are generic sentences that express a stereotype, like “Mexican immigrants are rapists” and “Muslims are terrorists”.
+Generic stereotypes are generic generalizations that express a stereotype, like “Mexican immigrants are rapists” and “Muslims are terrorists.”
 These are offensive statements that no one ought to utter.
 When they are uttered in a conversation, however, they are particularly hard to falsify.
-Not only is it hard to explicate what exactly they mean, they also allow for the original speaker to shift the intended meaning of the sentence when attacked on one of its possible interpretations.
-In this paper, I present a semantic theory about the disjunctive truth-conditions of generics and the two presuppositions they trigger.
+Not only is it hard to explicate what a generic generalization means, there also appear to be various ways in which they can be true, and so different ways in which they can be defended.
+In this paper, I present a semantic theory about the disjunctive truth conditions of generics and the two presuppositions they trigger.
 This theory is put to work in arguing that as a result of their semantics, there are two different strategies for objecting to utterances of generic stereotypes.
-The first strategy is to deny that any of the possible ways in which a generic can be true obtains.
+The first strategy is to deny that either of the two possible ways in which a generic can be true obtains.
 The second strategy is to argue that utterances of generic stereotypes suffer from a presupposition failure.

 The causal structure of natural kinds (Latest draft here, under review)

 According to the causal ground hypothesis, only a causal theory of natural kinds allows us to understand their epistemic usefulness.
 Cluster theorists challenge this hypothesis and argue that the epistemic fertility of natural kinds is to be explained simply by the stable clustering of properties.
 In this paper, I defend a version of the causal ground hypothesis that avoids the challenge of cluster theorists.
 I argue that cluster theories can indeed account for the projectibility of natural kinds but not for the other ways in which kinds can be epistemically useful.
 To understand the explanatory and categorizing usefulness of natural kinds, a theory is required that analyzes their causal structure.

 The history of natural kinds (Full text here)